 The Kemper Center has a vast history, interwoven with that of Kenosha itself.
 Originally, the Kemper Center was home to the Civil War era senator, Charles Durkee.
 In 1865, it became a boarding school for young women.
 The school passed through the hands of several different overseers, until 1878, when it also became the Mother House for the Western Province of The Episcopal Sisters of St. Mary.
 After 105 years of education, in 1974, the property became impossible to maintain, and the land and buildings were sold.
 To keep the center from being demolished, local residents and Kemper Hall alumni successfully fought to have the grounds placed on the National Register of Historic Places.

-Today, the center sits on the grounds of a 17.5 acre park.
+Today, the center sits on the grounds of a 17.5-acre park.
 Instead of classrooms, it contains a conference center, a historic chapel, Durkee Mansion, Anderson Arts Center, the state of the art Griffin Observatory, and acts as a popular Kenosha wedding venue.
-The Durkee Mansion and Anderson Arts Center have free admission, but gladly accept donations.
+The Durkee Mansion and Anderson Arts Center has free admission, but gladly accept donations.

 During your visit to Kenosha, Wisconsin, take a step into the 1860s at Durkee Mansion.
 The mansion, part of the Kemper Center, was home to Charles Durkee and his wife, who both worked to improve the education system in the city of Kenosha.
 The mansion is decorated completely in the Victorian style and features the largest suspension stairway in Wisconsin.
 The mansion has free admission, although donations are greatly appreciated.
 This is a unique way to spend your day without spending a dime!